Inclusive Language Guide

 SUNY Geneseo is committed to cultivating a community that respects difference and promotes a sense of inclusion and belonging.
 (For more, read the Community Commitment to Diversity, Equity, and Inclusion.)
 This commitment extends to the language we use in our professional communication.
 The words people use to describe others are often unintentionally but unquestionably based on implicit cultural biases.
 They can be insensitive to cultural differences or exclusionary or offensive to a group of people (based on their ability/disability, race or ethnicity, gender, gender identity, or sexual orientation, etc.).
-This guide is intended to promote greater intentionality and accuracy of language, as well as contribute to an overall climate of inclusion.
+This guide is intended to promote greater intentionality and accuracy of language in print and online communications, as well as contribute to an overall climate of inclusion.

-Refer to a disability only when it’s relevant to the story and when the diagnosis comes from a reputable source, typically a medical professional.
+Refer to a disability only when it’s relevant to the story.

 Ask for a person’s preference when possible.
 Some people prefer the term disabled person.
 Others prefer to emphasize the person first and then the disability: